nicolaus-hee/esp8266-benq-rs232-mqtt/README.md

 ### Rules

+There is now way to set a target volume (e.g. "3"), only one tick up (`vol=+`) or down (`vol=-`) from the current volume.
+I therefore created an internal target volume item.
 The first rule translates the target volume into the respective number of 'volume up' or 'down' ticks and forwards them to the ESP until the target volume is reached.

 ```
 rule "Change_Projector_Volume"